CaryMosley/FinalProject/README.md

 ### Baseline Modles

 For my baseline SPY and VIX models I will be using a persistance algorithm where the predicted value at the t+1 time step is the value at the t-1 time step.
-First I will set the train test date split I plan to use going forward, with the test data being the last year of my datset.
+First I will set the train test date splits I plan to use going forward.

 ### ARIMA Models